-The course is a block mode delivered course due to run in the week commencing 14th September, 2015.
+The course is delivered in block mode course due to run in the week commencing 19th September, 2015.
 Teaching will occur between 9am and 5pm, Monday to Friday of that week.

 Context and Aims

 This course is intended to deliver to the student a deeper understanding of the requirements and functions of the ground segment of a satellite system.
 To achieve this this course will cover three main aspects of the ground segment design and two aspects of spacecraft operations: